 Results

 A total of 188 team managers returned a questionnaire (44% response rate), spanning the 50 participating Trusts and covering all nine English regions.
 The spread of responses ranged from 80 per cent in three regions to under 30 per cent in three others.
 Most (59%) completed paper copies.
 Quantitative results are reported below in relation to team context, structure and management; membership, and role.
-The free text findings follow, providing evidence of change experienced by the teams over the previous year and managers’ views regarding these.
+The free text findings follow, providing evidence of change experienced by the teams over the previous year and managers’ views regarding this.

 Team context, structure and management